ambienthex/covid-19-stats/README.md

 ![image](https://raw.githubusercontent.com/ambienthex/covid-19-stats/master/covid-19-infections-by-day-line-graph.png)

 **April 2nd, 2020**
 World Health Organization (WHO) estimates that the flu kills 290,000 to 650,000 people per year globally.
 We are into month four of a global Corona virus crisis and have 46,806 deaths globally.
-Could get worse, but something of comparison regarding mortality.
-Death count is more than likely lower with the extreme measures we are taken, but I'm feeling a lot more optimistic about all of this.
-These are the official numbers and not my assumption.
-Extreme measures maybe keeping the death count lower than it would be otherwise without a lockdown.
-Not sure.
+Could get worse, but something for comparison so far.
+Death count may be lower than forecasted with the extreme measures taken to control the virus.
+Regardless of what the forecasts show, I'm feeling a bit more optimistic about the death count being lower than forecasted  These are the official numbers and not my assumption.

 ```sql
 SELECT date, sum(Cases) deaths